BradGardea/SupernovaClassifier/README.md

 # Transients and Supernovas: an intro to classification
 ## Abstract:
-This project is the result of a Capstone project where the main goal was to use PLAsTiCC data, a dataset that I never been exposed to, and try to learn something new about transients and supernovas.
+This project is the result of a Capstone project where the main goal was to use PLAsTiCC data, and try to learn something new about transients and supernovas.
-My goal with this repository is to show what I learned throuhgout the process.
+My goal with this repository is to show what I learned throughout the process.
 I decided to focus on classification models, more specifically, which type of classification model can most accurately classify supernovae from the PLAsTiCC data as well as what variables best are most important in the classification.
-The motivation for this focus is to try to hold true to the initial PLAsTiCC challenge which was focused on using ML models to try to address this same question.
+The motivation for this focus is to true to the initial PLAsTiCC challenge which was focused on using ML models to address this same question.
 This project does however take a slightly different route however as rather than just focusing on the model itself the aim was also to try to see which variables were most impactful in the classification.
 The success of my analysis is measured by the accuracy of the best performing model

 In order to do this, I found that the lightcurve and metadata datasets would be best to create new variables that have standardized thresholds that scientists already use to classify supernovas.
 The data itself would have to be cleaned and processed before being fed into the classification models that would be validated, these models would be ctree, cforest, rpart and rforest.
 In this paper it will be revealed that with the provided train test splits it is possible to achieve a model with an accuracy of ~85% which is fairly significant.
 Further the variables used by the model are actually representative of real-world classification thresholds, which further boosts the significance of my findings.
  However, it should be said that my answer to what variables are best for classification of supernovae is not going to be 100% correct in this analysis, due to a variety of reasons that this report will get into and therefore the analysis and insight provided should only be seen as a way of understanding existing thresholds and only represents a basic supernova classification model.